astfreitas/ISEP_lapr2-2018-g056_wiki/UseCases/UC14_RatingServiceProvider.md

 3. The Clients selects the Service.
 4. The System asks what rating the Clients wants to assign to the Service Provider.
 5. The Clients rates the Service Provider.
-6. The System validates and saves the rating and informs the Client of the success of the operation.The System also shows the Invoice of the Service performed by the Service Provider.
+6. The System validates and saves the rating and informs the Client of the success of the operation.
+The System also shows the Invoice of the Service performed by the Service Provider.

 ### Exception conditions (alternative flow)